makersmakingchange/Cup-Holder-Resizing-Ring/readme.md

 - [Makers Making Change Forum Thread](https://makersmakingchange.com/forum/topic/cup-holder-resizing-ring/)

-## How to Obtain a <Device-Name>
+## How to Obtain a Cup Holder Resizing Ring
 ### 1. Do it Yourself (DIY) or Do it Together (DIT)

 This is an open-source assistive technology, so anyone is free to build it.
 All of the files and instructions required to build the <Device-Name> are contained within this repository.
 Refer to the Maker Checklist below.

 ### 2. Request a build of this device

-If you would like to obtain a <Device-Name> , you may submit a build request through the [MMC Library Page](https://makersmakingchange.com/project/device-name/).
+If you would like to obtain a Cup Holder Resizing Ring , you may submit a build request through the [MMC Library Page](https://makersmakingchange.com/project/device-name/).
 The requestor is responsible for the cost of materials and any shipping.

 ### 3. How to build this device for someone else